likit/mdv_rnaseq_paper/README.md

 #Protocol

+This protocol is only tested on MSU HPC computer cluster.
+More info about the system can be found at https://icer.msu.edu/hpcc.

 ###Setup paths

     export PROTOCOL=<path to the protocol>
     export GIMMEDIR=<path to Gimme>

-At your working directory run all the following commands.
+Create a working directory and run all the following commands inside the directory.

-###Grab gene models and some prerequisite data
+###Acquire gene models and some prerequisite data

 Please consult https://github.com/likit/RNASeq-methods-comparison
 protocol on how to build Gimme models.